MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/03-3-Orders-and-invoices.md

 1. At the right side of the command bar, select the vertical ellipsis button, select **Word Templates**, then select **Order Summary**.
 1. Open the generated Word document and review the Order.
 1. Close the document.
-1. At the end of the command bar, select **Fulfill Order**.
+1. Select **Fulfill Order** on the command bar.

-    **Note:** You may need to select the ellipsis to see the option depending on your window size/resolution.
+    **Note:** You may need to select the ellipsis to see the option, depending on your window size/resolution.

 1. Select **Fulfill**.